 Reinforcing the brand

 In order to focus on the fighters and event art, we created a simple interface using big photos and minimal design elements.
 Working alongside Bellator’s art director, I explored iconography, color, and type that made sense.
 A custom icon set was designed for the core nav and we used a simple palette from Bellator’s brand.
 I added a custom typeface for headings that gave the app personality.
 I also created motion studies to see if the feel of the design was right.

 Improving the design with user testing

 Towards the end of UI design, I created Invision prototypes and we conducted a full day of user interviews.
-Overall feedback from participants was very positive, and great insights.
+Overall feedback from participants was very positive, and we got great insights.

 The majority of users were focused on fighters they recognized.
 They expressed desire for a more personalized experience, similar to how apps like ESPN and the NBA let you choose a favorite team, and then tailor your experience around that.

 Users only liked watching the shorter video clips on their phones, while saving full and live events for desktop and TV.

 Based off these findings, I was able to make some iterations on the design prior to development.

 We moved fighter favoriting to the top of the home screen, prompting users to pick their favorites when launching the app for the first time.

 We also added a section for discovering videos of fighters with similar fighting styles to their favorites.